microsoft/vscode-docs/docs/editor/refactoring.md

 ### Why don't I see any lightbulbs when there are errors in my code?

-Lightbulbs (Code Actions) are only shown when your cursor is on the text showing the error.
-Hover can show the error description but you need to move the cursor or select text to see lightbulbs for Quick Fixes and refactorings.
+Lightbulbs (Code Actions) are only shown when your cursor hovers over the text showing the error.
+Hovering over the text will show the error description, but you need to move the cursor or select text to see lightbulbs for Quick Fixes and refactorings.